 Meet the LRC and Technology Staff

-Ms. Gretchen Broadus begins her first year as LRC assistant at Lisle Junior High School.
-Ms. Broadus previously taught for six years at Pleasant Plains High School in Springfield, Illinois, where her busy schedule included World History, Psychology, Sociology, and AP Psychology.
+Gretchen Broadus begins her first year as the LRC Director.
+Last year she was the LRC assistant.
+Mrs. Broadus previously taught for six years at Pleasant Plains High School in Springfield, Illinois, where her busy schedule included World History, Psychology, Sociology, and AP Psychology.
 She also was varsity cheerleading coach and girls track coach.
 Ms. Broadus workded closely with the freshmen mentor program and was sponsor for the Scholastic Bowl team.
-This summer Ms. Broadus got married and moved to Plainfield.

-Ms. Lorie Fergusonis in her fourteenth year as District Technology Coordinator.
+Lorie Ferguson is in her fourteenth year as District Technology Coordinator.
 Ms. Ferguson is the district's technology wizard.
 She is a former president of "ICE", Illinois Computing Educators, and also teaches computer classes at Lewis University.
 She also teaches computer skills at both Tate Woods and Schiesher.
 Ms. Ferguson loves walking her puppy, Bandit, and traveling the country touring historic lighthouses.

-Andrew Sergeantwas born in Chicago but raised in Kankakee, IL.
+Andrew Sergeant was born in Chicago but raised in Kankakee, IL.
 He graduated from Columbia College in Chicago with a bachelor's degree in Digital Media Technology which as he claims is a fancy name for internet stuff.
 He was substitute teacher for two years and is an avid video game player.
-He will spend hours on a game he doesn't like just to give it an accurate review.
-A great addition to the LJHS technology department, Mr. Sergeant begins his seventh year at LJHS as technology aide, sharing an office with Mrs. Doyle.
-Mr. Sergeant just recently purchased a new big screen HD flat screen to enhance his love of video games and his very large video game library.
+A great addition to the LJHS technology department, Mr. Sergeant begins his eighth year at LJHS as technology aide.

 |6th Grade Book List|